Multiracial people

-Individuals of mixed-race backgrounds make up a significant portion of the population in many parts of the world.
-In North America, studies have found that the mixed race population is continuing to grow.
-In many countries of Latin America, mestizos make up the majority of the population and in some others also mulattoes.
-In the Caribbean, mixed race people officially make up the majority of the population in the Dominican Republic (73%), Aruba (68%), and Cuba (51%).
+Individuals of multiracial backgrounds make up a significant portion of the population in many parts of the world.
+In North America, studies have found that the multiracial population is continuing to grow.
+In many countries of Central and South America, mestizos make up the majority of the population (Panama, Bolivia, Peru, Colombia...) and in some others also mulattoes.
+In the Caribbean, multiracial people officially make up the majority of the population in the Dominican Republic (73%) and Aruba (68%).

 Definitions

+In terms of race

 While defining race is controversial, race remains a commonly used term for classification, often related to visible physical characteristics or known community.
-In so far as race is defined differently in different cultures, perceptions of mixed race are subjective.
+Insofar as race is defined differently in different cultures, perceptions of mixed race are subjective.

-According to U.S. sociologist Troy Duster and ethicist Pilar Ossorio:
+According to American sociologist Troy Duster and ethicist Pilar Ossorio: